-Modern society is a society of (formal) organizations (“Organisationsgesellschaft”).
+Modern society is a society of (formal) organizations (Organisationsgesellschaft).
 Particularly under the condition of functional differentiation, an increasing amount of synchronization is required.
 Organizations fulfill this demand throughout society.
 However, organizations are not “parts” of function systems.
-Communication by organizations is to a large degree communication which is functionally specific and, as such, part of a specific function system.
+Communication by organizations is to a large degree communication that is functionally specific and, as such, part of a specific function system.
 For example, a political party may use quite a lot of political communication.
-Yet, as an organization it will invariably also utilize legal communication (it enters contracts, can be sued in a labour dispute, etc.) or economic communication (it buys equipment, sells books, etc.), and so on.
+Yet, as an organization it will invariably also utilize legal communication (it enters contracts, can be sued in a labor dispute, etc.) or economic communication (it buys equipment, sells books, etc.), and so on.
 In doing so it contributes to the continuation of the political system, the legal system, the economic system, and so forth.
-But it is not a “part” of these systems; rather it is itself one of these systems.
+But it is not a part of these systems; rather it is itself one of these systems.

-This latter observation already emphasizes that function systems indeed are a different “type” of social system.
+This latter observation already emphasizes that function systems indeed are a different type of social system.
 Characteristic of modern society as a society primarily differentiated functionally, they distinguish themselves on the basis of specific systemic codes and specific symbolically generalized media of communication—such as, for example, power and having power/not having power in the political system, law and legal/illegal in the legal system, etc. Function systems being autopoietic systems, they produce all their elements within themselves.
 This means that there can be no political communication outside of the political system, no economic communication outside the economic system, and so forth.
-(However, it does not mean that for example the political system could not observe any system in its environment in terms of political communication.)
+(However, it does not mean, for example, that the political system could not observe any system in its environment in terms of political communication.)

 Social Differentiation and Society

 While modern society is characterized by functional differentiation, this does not mean that historically antecedent forms of social differentiation—segmentation and stratification—would not be present as well.
 The diagnosis of a “primacy” of functional differentiation merely means that usually ordering principles that go along with functional differentiation trump those that go along with, for example, stratification (thus, for example, even the rich and privileged cannot avoid the law).
-For Luhmann, this seems to primarily mean that in relation to society, segmentation and stratification mostly play an important role within specific function systems.
+For Luhmann, this seems to primarily mean that, in relation to society, segmentation and stratification mostly play an important role within specific function systems.
 Most notably, he proceeds on the assumption that internally both the political and the legal system are primarily differentiated into segments (that is, territorial states and national legal systems).
 However, there seems little in Luhmann’s work to disallow for seeing segmentation, stratification, and functional differentiation being present and at work on the scale of (world) society in its entirety (although with the caveat that modern society cannot be thought of independently of functional differentiation, which is the main form of differentiation on the uppermost level of abstraction).

 A key point for understanding Luhmann’s conceptualization of society is the basic question underlying his theory mentioned above already.
-Luhmann radically breaks with the overarching question of classical sociological theory that was primarily concerned with the question of how society is held together despite the centrifugal tendencies of functional differentiation (usually answering this question with some variation of the “Gemeinschaft” theme).
+Luhmann radically breaks with the overarching question of classical sociological theory that was primarily concerned with the question of how society is held together despite the centrifugal tendencies of functional differentiation (usually answering this question with some variation of the Gemeinschaft theme).
 For Luhmann, this question makes little sense as it relies on the figure of a pre-existing integrated society that then is somehow decomposed in modernity.
-However, if the main question is how communication can continue, then the point is not some kind of decomposition of a stylized unity, but rather the observation that modern society only emerges through functional differentiation.
+However, if the main question is how communication can continue, then the point is not some kind of decomposition of a stylized unity, but rather the observation that modern society emerges only through functional differentiation.
 The important historical transition to be explained then is the transformation from a primacy of stratification to functional differentiation, and the important question for social theory then is how the processing of meaning is stabilized over time.
-Put differently, functional differentiation is not something that somehow befalls and decomposes a pre-existing and somehow ahistorical unity of society, but it marks the emergence of modern society out of a decline of stratification as the primary mode of social differentiation in favour of functional differentiation.
+Put differently, functional differentiation is not something that somehow befalls and decomposes a pre-existing and somehow ahistorical unity of society, but it marks the emergence of modern society out of a decline of stratification as the primary mode of social differentiation in favor of functional differentiation.

-This basic design of the theory directly leads to two consequences that set Luhmann’s theory quite radically apart from other social theories: Firstly, the diagnosis that society is primarily differentiated functionally and that function systems are operatively closed systems that process communication, also means that there is no hierarchical relation between the function systems.
-It is difficult to imagine society without any of the established function systems of law, the economy, politics, religion, art, etc. Yet it makes little sense to see one function system as being somehow more “important” than others.
+This basic design of the theory directly leads to two consequences that set Luhmann’s theory quite radically apart from other social theories: First, the diagnosis that society is primarily differentiated functionally and that function systems are operatively closed systems that process communication, also means that there is no hierarchical relation between the function systems.
+It is difficult to imagine society without any of the established function systems of law, the economy, politics, religion, art, etc. Yet it makes little sense to see one function system as being somehow more important than others.
 Most particularly, this means that while for society the political system fulfills the important function of providing capacities for arriving at collectively binding decisions, this does not mean that politics somehow occupies a higher position or is more important (or, for that matter: less important) than other function systems.
-Secondly, if society is seen as constituted by communication, and only by communication, and if there can be no communication outside of society, then it is almost a logical conclusion that at least since the full discovery of the globe, society can only be seen as “world society,” as every communication could in principle be related to every other communication.
+Second, if society is seen as constituted by communication, and only by communication, and if there can be no communication outside of society, then it is almost a logical conclusion that at least since the full discovery of the globe, society can only be seen as “world society,” as every communication could in principle be related to every other communication.

 Given that the basic question of Luhmann’s theory of society is how communication continues, it should hardly come as a surprise that a theory of social evolution forms an integral part of his theory of society.
 The theory of social differentiation and systems theory are complemented by an account of social evolution that says something about more specific developments through which specific systems and forms of differentiation emerged in the first place, while on the other hand they constitute important boundary conditions for social evolution.
 As social evolution is evolution in the form of the connectivity of communication, it has nothing to do with natural evolution.
 Social evolution happens in and through communication as the three-step process of variation, selection, and restabilization.
-“Variation” means all new communication that introduces variation into a system state.
-“Selection” means the (positive or negative) selection of specific variations.
-“Restabilization” refers to the state of the evolving system after a selection has taken place.
+Variation means all new communication that introduces variation into a system state.
+Selection means the (positive or negative) selection of specific variations.
+Restabilization refers to the state of the evolving system after a selection has taken place.

 Integrating a theory of social evolution into a theory of society has two main implications for the latter.
 On the one hand, it provides it with a powerful analytical tool to account for historical change and contingency, without relying on reductionist ideas about “driving forces” or a teleological approach.
 On the other hand, by allowing for radical contingency (selection can always be positive or negative), the theory of social evolution provides a safeguard against mistaking a theory of society as an analytical device that can be used for making predictions (in Luhmann’s terms, in the temporal structure of society and social evolution there is always a fundamental gap between present futures and future presents).